Finding Dominating Induced Matchings in $(S_{2,2,3})$-Free Graphs in Polynomial Time: Coloring

+{\bf Proof.} We will show that there is only a polynomial number of feasible black-white colorings of $K$.
+The procedure starts with a subset $T_i$, say $i=1$.
+If $T_1$ is already completely colored, e.g.\ $|T_1|=1$ and $t_1 \in T_1$ is forced to be black, then every neighbor $t_i$ of $t_1$ is white.
+If there is a forced white vertex $t \in T_i$ which contacts $T_1$ then its neighbor in $T_1$ is forced to be black, and if there are two forced white vertices $t \in T_i$, $t' \in T_j$, which contact distinct vertices in $T_1$, say $tt_1 \in E$ and $t't'_1 \in E$, then $t_1$ and $t'_1$ are black, which is a contradiction by Observation \ref{lemm:structure2} $(i)$, i.e., $G$ has no d.i.m.\ $M$ with $xy \in M$.

-The procedure starts with a subset $T_i$, say $i=1$, which is not yet completely colored, and in particular, none of its vertices is already black.
+Without loss of generality, we can assume that $T_1$ is not yet completely colored, and in particular, none of its vertices is already black.
 Recall that by (\ref{tiatmostoneneighbinIj}), for every $j \in \{2,\ldots,p\}$, any vertex $t_1 \in T_1$ sees at most one vertex in $T_j$.
 We have to check for every vertex $t_1 \in T_1$ (which is not yet colored) whether $t_1$ could be black.

-We are going to show that, once $t_1 \in T_1$ is assumed to be black, it will lead to a complete black-white coloring of all other vertices in $K$ or to a contradiction.
+Assume that $t_1 \in T_1$ is black.
+Then $T_1$ is completely colored, i.e., by Observation \ref{lemm:structure2} $(i)$, all vertices in $T_1 \setminus \{t_1\}$ are white.
+We are going to show that it will lead to a complete black-white coloring of all other vertices in $K$ or to a contradiction.